-Paycheck Protection Loan Forgiveness Frequently Asked Questions
+Paycheck Protection Program (PPP) Loan Forgiveness Frequently Asked Questions

 The following summarizes many of the important points to consider when applying for forgiveness for your PPP loan:

 Reminders as to previous/recent PPP changes impacting Forgiveness

 - At least 60% of the PPP loan proceeds must be used for payroll costs (Previously 75%).
 Up to 40% may be used for eligible non-payroll purposes as described below.

 - The “Covered Period” to use the loan proceeds in is now 24 weeks from the date of loan funds being disbursed (previously 8 weeks).
 Borrower may still elect to use the 8-week period if their PPP loan was made before June 5, 2020.
 Additionally, if the borrower has used the loan proceeds before their Covered Period has ended, they may still proceed with application for forgiveness at that time.

 - The “Alternative Payroll Covered Period” remains an option for the Borrower to calculate eligible payroll costs if Borrower has weekly or bi-weekly payroll (non-payroll costs must be based off of the “Covered Period” above).
 Under this option, the time period begins on the first day of the first payroll period following when the loan funds were disbursed and ends after 24 weeks.

 Update and Changes to what amounts are eligible for Forgiveness